 The Marine Invader Monitoring and Information Collaborative (MIMIC) in Casco Bay is a partnership between CBEP and the Wells National Estuarine Research Reserve (Wells NERR).
-Wells NERR trains community scientists to identify 23 species of invasives, including tunicates, docks and related structures, such as macroalgae and invertebrates on floating pilings, ropes, and boat fenders.
-From Massachusetts to Maine, the teams found that the percentage of invasive species has remained relatively stable, observed in both 2013 and 2018 known
+Wells NERR trains community scientists to identify 23 species of invasives, including tunicates,

-RAPID ASSESSMENT SURVEY (RA The Gulf of Maine Rapid Assessment Survey (RAS) is a regional survey of invasive species conducted every three to five years and led by the Massachusetts Office of Coastal Zone Management and MIT Sea Grant College Program.
-Since 2000, scientists have sampled dozens of sites from Maine to
+RAPID ASSESSMENT SURVEY (RA The Gulf of Maine Rapid Assessment Survey (RAS) is a regional survey of invasive species conducted every three to five years and led by the

-New York in July or August.
-Taxonomic experts identify native and non-native
+Massachusetts Office of Coastal Zone Management and MIT Sea Grant College Program.
+Since 2000, scientists have sampled dozens of sites from Maine to New York in July or August, Taxonomic experts identify native and non-native macroalgae and invertebrates on floating docks and related structures, such as pilings, ropes, and boat fenders.